-The Joint Standing Committee on the National Disability Insurance Scheme (NDIS) was established on 2 December 2013 when the Senate agreed to a resolution from the House of Representatives, passed on 21 November 2013.
-The committee is composed of six Members and six Senators.
+The Joint Standing Committee on the National Disability Insurance Scheme was appointed by resolution by the House of Representatives on 26 July 2022 and the Senate on 27 July 2022.
+The committee is composed of 5 Members and 5 Senators.

 The committee occasionally undertakes inquiries into specific aspects of the Scheme.
 These inquiries are advertised on the committee's webpage and circulated around disability networks.
 When the committee undertakes such an inquiry, it will invite submissions from individuals and organisations.

 General issues around the implementation and performance of the NDIS

 The committee will also seek information about the implementation and performance of the NDIS.
 In particular, the committee will invite submissions and information from participants, their carers and family members, service providers and registered plan management providers.

 Submissions outlining details of individual cases or complaints may assist the committee in identifying broader systemic issues for investigation.
 However, the committee is not in a position to provide advice on individual circumstances, nor is it able to overturn or remake decisions made by the National Disability Insurance Agency.
 People with concerns about these matters should contact the National Disability Insurance Agency directly.

 Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability